dan-v/pelican-blog/content/2013-08-20-foscam-firmware-mystery-checksum.rst

 	242e2788aa32aefb3b68b9988cc97159  lr_cmos_11_37_2_51.bin
 	242e2788aa32aefb3b68b9988cc97159  lr_cmos_11_37_2_51.bin_custom

 The remaining mystery is this checksum?
-I originally tried to md5sum everything but then learned md5sum is a 16 byte value.
-I then moved onto CRC checks.
-So far no luck.
-Without being able to generate this checksum at the end of the firmware file it isn't possible to make a custom core firmware image that will be accepted by the camera.
+So far I've had no luck chasing it down.
+Without being able to generate this checksum at the end of the firmware file it isn't possible to make a custom firmware image that will be accepted by the camera.